dalmif/FlightSimulation/README.md

 # Flight Simulation
+Simple project to demonstrate the application of OOP concepts in flight simulation.

+This project can only be used for educational purposes and it needs changes to be optimized for its use in other fields.
 ## Idea description
 This project is about simulating of flight and aircraft which have some basic entities listed below:
 1. Aircraft